 The student’s answers in the second testlet will determine the difficulty of questions in the final testlet: highest complexity (F), average complexity (E), lowest complexity (C).
 Students who receive a low score for testlet A move directly to testlet C and then complete testlet B.

 NAPLAN results for each student are based on both the number and difficulty of the questions the student answered correctly.
-A student who completes a more complex set of questions is more likely to achieve a higher score (and a higher band placement), while a student who answers the same number of questions correctly, but follows a less complex pathway, will achieve a lower score.
+A student who completes a more complex set of questions is more likely to achieve a higher score, while a student who answers the same number of questions correctly, but follows a less complex pathway, will achieve a lower score.

 Within the 3 testlets, the Years 7 and 9 numeracy test includes 2 sections: non-calculator and calculator.
 The online calculator is available to students after completing the non-calculator section of the test.
 Students will be advised that they cannot return to the non-calculator section once they move to the calculator section.